 - add lamb mince to onion over high heat, cook stirring until lamb changes colour

-- followed by carrot, celery, parsnip and tomatoes, stir through mince and onion
+- followed by carrot, celery, parsnip and cook for 5 minutes

 - finally add worstershire, ketchup, salt, pepper and thyme